Work Is Not an Island pt. 2: Development

 TFS integration: For development teams that use Team Foundation Server – a popular Microsoft interface that can track and manage the entire development lifecycle – our Simplus experts have been able to seamlessly merge it with Workfront, allowing each user to work inside the platform that is most appropriately tailored to their needs.
 Through the power of continuous two-way synchronization, developers can enter their work, notes, and updates in TFS; and project managers can assign work to and receive updates from developers in Workfront.

 Rally integration: Multiple other agile project management platforms, including Rally Software, can be integrated into Workfront.
 The experts who developed Workfront understood that the Workfront system would need to be designed to sync with platforms like Rally, an advantage that continues to prove its value to Workfront’s end-user community.

 Project managers rely on their developers to deliver consistently spectacular applications and other products, but they also expect these creative geniuses to communicate status updates and progress in ways that are digestible and understandable outside the insular development community.
 A skilled Workfront expert, like the ones we have here at Simplus, are well-positioned to unify the development world with its project managers, creating invaluable connections that drive productivity and boost efficiency.

-In the next installment of my “Work Is Not an Island” series, I’ll discuss how Workfront facilitates and improves product lines.
-If you missed my article introducing this series, please go back and read it here.
+In the next installment of “Work Is Not an Island” series, we’ll discuss how Workfront facilitates and improves product lines.
+If you missed the article introducing this series, please go back and read it here.